-Proteomic, metabolomic and lipidomic profiling of disease and drug action.
+- Proteomic, metabolomic and lipidomic profiling of diseases and the effects of drugs.

-Analytical biochemistry – the analysis of biomolecules and biomarkers
+- Analytical biochemistry – the detailed analysis of biopharmaceuticals, biomolecules and biomarkers

-Chemical biology – using chemistry as a tool to understand biology
+- Chemical biology – using chemistry as a tool to understand biology, especially chemical proteomics

 Post-graduate students are vital to the research that we do and are an integral part of our research group, both scientifically and socially.
 We aim to provide a dynamic research environment where you can develop the skills necessary to embark on the next step of your career, such as independent thinking, problem solving, project organization, writing and public speaking.
 Over the last few years I have supervised more than 20 students on post-graduate research degrees through to the completion of their studies, including 12 PhD students, all of whom have gone on to full time careers in many different areas, from the police force to academia.